moliver28/research-handbook/content/handbook/enterprise-data/platform/snowflake/clustering/index.md

 ALTER TABLE your_table CLUSTER BY (column1, column2, ...);
 ```

-Automatic-clustering needs to be enable using the `RESUME RECLUSTER` command.
+Automatic-clustering needs to be enabled using the `RESUME RECLUSTER` command.
 For example:

 ```sql